supakeen/supakeen.com/content/_index.md

 - [pinnwand](https://github.com/supakeen/pinnwand) a pastebin in Python
 - [steck](https://github.com/supakeen/steck) a client for pinnwand in Python.

-## other projects

-These are projects I regularly contribute to but were not started by myself.

-- [bpython](https://bpython-interpreter.org) a fancy repl for Python

 ## resume

 I provide an [anonymized version of my resume](/resume/anonymous.pdf) online, if you are interested in the non-anonymized version you can email me at [cmdr@supakeen.com](mailto:cmdr@supakeen.com).